What is Legal Aid, 18-B, N.Y.C.D.S, N.D.S.and C.F.R?

 following:

-3. All applications for remission must include proof that copies of the papers were served upon the Special Projects Unit of the District Attorney's Office, 80 Centre Place, Room 402, New York, NY 10013, and that the District Attorney has been given the statutory five days notice.
+- All applications for remission must include proof that copies of the papers were served upon the Civil Litigation Unit within the General Counsel’s Office of the District Attorney's Office, 80 Centre Place, Room 402, New York, NY 10013, email address is [email protected] that the District Attorney has been given the statutory five days notice.
 All applications must be made within one year after forfeiture.
 The Court must deny any request to waive this requirement whether or not the District Attorney consents.

 Where do I pay a fine, surcharge, or crime victim assistance fee?